| Research UpdateUndersea vehicles look deep to watch offshore aquaculture pens

 statistical confidence in the results and gives an indication

+of variability.
 The usefulness of ROV technology in aquaculture monitoring

 can be seen in favourable costs and clear safety benefits, particularly